Nantahala Outdoor Center: Lodging and Dining

+International Presence

-In 2022, NOC will be offering international trips with a wide variety of excursions to choose from at each location.
-Some of the locations include British columbia, Argentina, Iceland and Africa.
-They will have a variety of trips to accommodate for different ages and experience levels.
+From 2022, NOC started offering international trips with a wide variety of excursions to choose from at each location.
+Some of the locations include British Columbia, Argentina, Iceland, and Africa.
+They include a variety of trips to accommodate for different ages and experience levels.
 Many of the international trips venture to highly sought after places around the world.
-NOC international expeditions ventures to the ends of the earth from Mount Kilimanjaro to Machu Picchu to the Northern Lights in Iceland.
+NOC international expeditions venture to the ends of the earth from Mount Kilimanjaro to Machu Picchu to the Northern Lights in Iceland.

 Former NOC president John Burton (who, until recently, was an owner/operator of nearby Nantahala Village Resort) was a member of the original 1972 Olympic slalom team.
 His teammate Angus Morrison, currently a head guide for Nantahala River Guided Trips, was also on the Olympic team that year, as well as in 1976 and 1980.
 More recently, Olympians Lecky and Fritz Haller, Horace Holden Jr., Wayne Dickert (currently head of NOC Instruction), Joe Jacobi, Scott Strausbaugh and Scott Shipley have all trained with the Nantahala Racing Club at NOC on the Nantahala River.
+Bryson City native, Adam Clawson, a two-time U.S. Olympian and a 1991 World Championship silver medalist is widely recognized as one of the greatest C-1 slalom paddlers to ever race for the United States.

-Jacobi and Strausbaugh, paddling C-2, are the only Americans ever to have won an Olympic gold medal for the US in whitewater, which they did in Barcelona in 1992.NOC remains a training site for whitewater athletes in the US.
+Jacobi and Strausbaugh, paddling C-2, are the only Americans ever to have won an Olympic gold medal for the US in whitewater, which they did in Barcelona in 1992.
+NOC remains a training site for whitewater athletes in the US.
 Paddlers have come from all over to experience the Nantahala river and the NOC alike.